jinford/gocons/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --src value     path of file that declares structs --tag value     name of target struct tag (default: "cons") --output value  output: 'file', 'stdout' (default: "file") --help, -h      show help
+   --src value     path of file that declares structs (required) --tag value     name of target struct tag (default: "cons") --output value  output: 'file', 'stdout' (default: "file") --values        generate constructor returning the value struct, instead of the pointer one (default: false) --help, -h      show help
    --version, -v   print the version
 ```

 ## Synopsis